mariamericajohn/Middle_East_Sales_Dashboard_Powerbi/README.md

 ## overview:

-* The dataset includes details about customer wise and Product-wise analysis.
+* The dataset includes details about customer wise and Product wise analysis.
-  ### Toola used: Excel, PowerBI
+  ### Tools used: Excel, PowerBI

   ## Project Process
-* Data Source: Data taken from Middle East Sales.xlsx file.
+* Data Source: Data taken from Middle East Sales.xlsb file.
 * Data Analysis: Data was analyzed in the Middle East Visualization.pbix Power BI file.
 * Dashboard: Insights about product details and customer profiles were provided through data visualized in Power BI.